Autism Spectrum Disorder

 • Constant repetition of words or phrases

-• Repetitive behaviours, such as fidgeting, hand-flapping, rocking
+• Repetitive behaviours such as fidgeting, hand-flapping, rocking

 • Delayed language development/non-verbal communication